 Norwich City Council aims to hold business receptions twice a year hosted by Alan Waters, leader of the council.
 The purpose of the events is to enable the city council’s administration to be accountable to the business community which can hear, first-hand, about Norwich and its economy.

 Over the last few years these events have proved to be an important way to gather feedback from the local business community to inform the city’s economic strategy and core activities in support of local businesses.

 Promote Norwich brochure

-Norwich is a hotbed of creative and digital businesses, technology companies and research institutues.
+Norwich is a hotbed of creative and digital businesses, technology companies and research institutes.
 Find out more below.